Natalia Shustova: Education and career

 Shustova was recently named a Scialog Fellow of the Research Corporation for Science Advancement.

+Shustova currently serves as an associate editor for ACS Materials Letters and as a member of Cottrell Scholar Selection Committee.

 Research

 Work in her research group is multifaceted, utilizing metal-organic frameworks (MOFs), covalent-organic frameworks (COFs), and graphitic hybrid structures to design materials for sustainable energy conversion, as stimuli-responsive sensors and switches, and for nuclear waste sequestration.

 Shustova is interested in achieving greater morphological control in the active layer of bulk heterojunction solar cells through the design of novel donor-acceptor frameworks.
 Her work has integrated fulleretic accepting molecules, such as π‐bowls or π‐balls, to tune electronic properties, achieving semiconductive behavior in normally insulating materials.
 For example, Shustova achieved an eight-fold conductivity enhancement as compared to the parent COF by installing fullerene, a strong electron acceptor, within COF pores.

 Shustova has also attempted to design artificial photosynthetic scaffolds for light harvesting.
 In one case, Shustova and her group utilized a MOF in a multifunctional system for efficient chromophore coupling, facilitating highly efficient energy transfer mimicking the protein beta-barrel structure.

-Some of the group’s earlier work established structure-property relationships in heterometallic MOFs to target on-demand electronic properties within extended heterometallic systems.
+Some of the group's earlier work established structure-property relationships in heterometallic MOFs to target on-demand electronic properties within extended heterometallic systems.

 Shustova's research group is also interested in tuning rigidity and linker installation in photochromic scaffolds, specifically in spiropyran-based MOF photoswitches, and the control of cycloelimination kinetics.
 To further explore photochromic behavior in solid-state materials as well as tunable electronic properties, Shustova and her team studied directional energy transfer in MOFs and COFs containing spiropyran and porphyrin derivatives.
 The team evaluated Förster resonance energy transfer (FRET) between the spiropyran and porphyrin moieties in both the forward and reverse directions as a function of excitation wavelength.
 Moreover, the prepared materials showed both optical and current cycling because of the installed photochromic units.
 These photo-responsive materials provide fundamental knowledge to monitor changes in material properties such as material aging and structural deterioration over time.